Miniature Museum: Building

 The first building to house the Miniature Museum at the AMC was designed by Ria and Lex Daniels themselves.
 In 2013 a new building was built in context of the Miniature Museum's exhibition at the Gemeentemuseum Den Haag.
 It was inspired and based on an early design by Theo van Doesburg of the Dutch art movement De Stijl and was constructed by the exhibition architects Kossman DeJong.

 Visitors

 The museum has attracted over 1.000.000 visitors so far.

 All proceeds made in the sale of the catalogue have been donated to the Medical Cancer Research Foundation.
 Together with anonymous donations, the Miniature Museum has raised a large amount of money for the foundation.
 The museum is planning to publish a second volume of the catalogue in 2020.

 In 1997 the Miniature Museum was awarded the Guinness World Record for the smallest museum in the world.
 It has since been featured in the Guinness book of records as such, opposite the largest museum in the world, the Hermitage.

-Trivia

-The largest work in the collection is 'Jumped Up Jesus' by Edward Kienholz (42 x 13 x 17 cm).
-It is the only work in the collection of its size.
-However, for Kienholz's work which usually encompasses life-sized installation, the piece is considered a miniature.

-The smallest works in the collection is a stamp by Robert Longo measuring 2 x 2,5 cm and a landscape painting the size of a pin by Karel Sirag.
-Sirag's work measures less than 1 cm diameter and was painted using a miniature brush.

-In the pre-internet days of the 80s, Carl Andre pranked the museum by sending an envelope to the museum with an accompanying letter stating to be very careful when opening the envelope as not to lose the miniature work.
-No matter how closely they searched, the Daniels couldn't find the work in the envelope and feared they had lost Andre's work with no way to contact him.
-A few weeks later a second letter arrived.
-Across the front of the envelope the words "Just kidding" had been printed in a large font.
-This time, the work was included in the envelope.

-Daniel Spoerri's artwork in the Miniature Museum dates from the 1990s.
-Exhibiting in Amsterdam at the time, the artist was approached by the Daniels about making an artwork for the collection.
-Pointing at his large hands, Spoerri said that that was impossible, and added that he was lacking the material to assemble one of his Tableau Pièges on a miniature scale.
-Upon hearing this, Lex Daniels headed to a toy shop and purchased a number of small utensils for doll houses.
-Spoerri returned on the day before the opening with a completed Tableau Piège, which he had put together in his hotel room.

-Currently, the museum is thinking about organizing temporary thematic exhibitions alongside the permanent collection display.